ericrommel/python_test_automation_book/weeks/week02/section01.md

 test_cases[0] = "New Value"
 ```

 ### Adding elements to a list

-As the `append()` method, that add a new element in a list, there are a few other ways.
+While append() adds a single element to the end of a list, other methods provide more flexibility.

 #### extend(iterable)